When I heard about growing seedless Watermelon from seeds, I could not comprehend what it meant.

-In general, to grow seedless Watermelon seeds, scrape the coat slightly, soak the seeds in water and sow them about 2 to 4 inches deep in well-draining loose soil.
+Generally, to grow seedless Watermelon seeds, scrape the coat slightly, soak them in water and sow them about 2 to 4 inches deep in well-draining loose soil.
 Ensure to maintain the temperature above 75° during germination and transplant the seedlings after they grow over 6 to 9 inches.

-Therefore, continue reading so you can overcome the complex hurdles of growing seedless Watermelons.
+Continue reading to learn and overcome the complex hurdles of growing seedless Watermelons.

 Overview of Seedless Watermelon Seeds

-Professor H. Kihara tweaked the chromosome counts of normal Watermelon to create a seedless hybrid variety of Watermelon.
+Professor H. Kihara tweaked the chromosome counts of regular Watermelon to create a seedless hybrid variety of Watermelon and later commercialized it in 1951.

-He crossbred between normal Watermelons and tetraploid Watermelons to make a seedless hybrid of Watermelons.
+He crossbred normal Watermelons and tetraploid Watermelons to make a seedless hybrid of Watermelons.

 Here is a quick overview of the seed of seedless Watermelon to get you acquainted.